 Ascend The Hunting Island Lighthouse

 South Carolina’s only lighthouse accessible to the public provides a fascinating piece of history for Hunting Island visitors to enjoy.
 First erected in the 1850s, the original lighthouse was destroyed by Confederate troops during the Civil War.
-While the current, brick-lined, iron structure was rebuilt in its place, a fast approaching shoreline necessitated its move to the center of the island in 1889.
+Due to the encroaching coastline, the new building was moved to the center of the island in 1889.

-Those who embark up the 167 spiral stairs required to reach the lightkeeper’s observation deck are rewarded with a spectacular view of the coast and nearby barrier islands (Fripp, St. Helena, and Edisto).
-In a powerful reminder to the erosive nature of the Atlantic ocean, you’ll also notice how close the beach is to a structure that was once designated the center of the island!
+Those who embark up the 167 spiral stairs to the lightkeeper’s observation deck are well rewarded.
+At the top you’ll get a spectacular view of the coast and nearby barrier islands (Fripp, St. Helena, and Edisto).
+You’ll notice how close the beach is to a structure that used to be the center of the island!

-The foundation of the lightkeeper’s house and numerous support buildings from the late 1880s still remain, along with some informative plaques, that help visitors grasp the harsh, isolating nature of being a lighthouse keeper near the turn of the 20th century.
+The foundation of the lightkeeper’s house and numerous support buildings from the late 1880s still remain.
+Hunting Island State Park visitors will find informative plaques, reminding them isolating nature of being a lighthouse keeper near the turn of the 20th century.

 Enjoy Equestrian Beach Access